Fantine Thó: Personal life

-In 2005, during a presentation in Porto Alegre, she met the Dutch soundplaster Nick Van Balen, who was in the country working on the tour of the American band Cake, they started dating shortly thereafter.
-On July 13, 2007, she announced that she had married Nick and was pregnant for five months.
-In September he moves back to The Hague, Holland, where he lived.
+In 2005, during a presentation in Porto Alegre, she met the Dutch soundplaster Nick van Balen, who was in the country working on the tour of the American band Cake, they started dating shortly thereafter.
+On July 13, 2007, she announced that she had married Van Balen and was five months pregnant.
+In September he moved back to The Hague, Holland, where he lived.
 Soon after, on November 12, her daughter, Christine, was born.
 In 2013 she announced their separation after six years of marriage.

+Thó has cited Sade, Sting, Rick Wakeman, Pat Metheny, Daniela Mercury, Madonna and Spice Girls as some her influences.